wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceOutput.md

 ## <a name="Introduction"> Introduction</a>

-This documentation describes the Bing Text to Speech API which exposes an HTTP interface that enables developers to synthesize voice queries.
-The Bing Text To Speech API may be used in many different contexts that need cloud-based voice recognition and synthesis capabilities.
+With the Bing Text to Speech API your application can send HTTP requests to a cloud server, where text is instantly synthesized into human sounding speech, and returned as an audio file.
+The API can be used in many different contexts to provide real-time text to speech conversion in a variety of different voices and languages.

 ## <a name="VoiceSynReq"> Voice Synthesis Request</a>